-Background: In 2015, Florida ranked fourth in the nation with 3,228 deaths from drug overdoses, 9 and the presence of at least one prescription drug in a person's body caused 2,530 of those deaths.10 Statewide, in 2015, heroin caused 733 deaths, fentanyl caused 705, oxycodone caused 565, and hydrocodone caused 236; deaths caused by heroin and fentanyl increased more than 75 percent statewide when compared with 2014.
+Background: The Governor of the State of Florida has declared a state health crisis due to opioid abuse.
+In 2015, Florida ranked fourth in the nation with 3,228 deaths from drug overdoses, 9 and the presence of at least one prescription drug in a person's body caused 2,530 of those deaths.10 Statewide, in 2015, heroin caused 733 deaths, fentanyl caused 705, oxycodone caused 565, and hydrocodone caused 236; deaths caused by heroin and fentanyl increased more than 75 percent statewide when compared with 2014.